 Recovering From Identity Theft

 When someone’s identity has been compromised, recovery takes more than replacing what was lost.
-For that reason recovering from identity theft is a process.
-If your identity has been used by someone without your permission, you have to act quickly and systematically in order to minimize the harm done.
+For that reason, recovering from identity theft is a process.
+If your identity has been used by someone without your permission, you have to act quickly and systematically to minimize your harm and start to restore your credit.

 Here is a general overview of the steps you should take if your identity has been stolen.

-First, contact one of the major credit bureaus (Equifax, Experian, or TransUnion) and request a fraud alert on your file.
+- Contact the major credit bureaus and request a fraud alert on your file.
 The fraud alert will prevent further accounts from being opened in your name for 90 days.
-If you notify one of the credit bureaus, they should notify the other two.

 Again, recovery from identity theft is a process that takes time and effort.
 The FTC offers a guide to identity theft recovery with further information and detailed checklists.
 For more, visit their website.